Speaking clock: Belgium

-In Belgium, the speaking clock used to be reachable on the numbers 1200 (Dutch language), 1300 (French language), and 1400 (German language).
-Starting September 2012, the service is only reachable on the numbers +32 78 05 12 00 (Dutch Language), +32 78 05 13 00 (French language) and +32 78 05 14 00 (German language).
+In Belgium, the speaking clock used to be on the numbers 1200 (Dutch language), 1300 (French language), and 1400 (German language).
+Starting in September 2012, the service is only contactable on the numbers +32 78 05 12 00 (Dutch Language), +32 78 05 13 00 (French language) and +32 78 05 14 00 (German language).
 At the time of the number change, the service received 5,000 calls per day.
+The signal for the speaking clock came directly from the time service of the Royal Observatory of Belgium.
+First it came from a Zeiss clock, later from an atomic clock.

 Canada

 The NRC provides a Telephone Talking Clock service; voice announcements of Eastern Time are made every 10 seconds, followed by a tone indicating the exact time.
 This service is available to the general public by dialing +1 613 745-1576 for English service and +1 613 745-9426 for French service.
 Long-distance charges apply for those calling from outside the Ottawa/Gatineau area.
 The voices of the time announcements are Harry Mannis in English and Simon Durivage in French.